APINetwork/ProtocolSpec/README.md

 Total APIcoins that will ever exist 10,000,000

+**Notes:**

 See details on the following Google Spread Sheet: https://docs.google.com/spreadsheets/d/1Jo58sfAfXJ05ZUylzf9dGDbJ2ngPlDbCZ2B6FSP_xBc/edit?usp=sharing

-Note:

 These algorithms and rates of distribution here are approximations and will not be locked in until each category is defined by the community via a final distribution algorithm.